How to Get Ready for an Agent to List Your Home

 Bonus points: Pick up clothing, toys and other items from the floor and shuffle them into a closet or the bathtub.

 While most agents I know are happy to sign a listing agreement on the roof of a car, it is much more pleasant and comfortable to sit at a dining room table.
-Many agents prefer the dining room over the kitchen or living room.
-It’s a neutral, less personal, area.
+If you don't have a dining room, don't sweat it.
+Just find or create a neutral, less personal, and calm, quiet place where you can talk, read paperwork, and make plans in peace.
+If you plan on regular face-to-face meetings going forward, make this area the regular spot for you to meet.

 - Offer your agent something to drink.